 Celebrating Holi Far Away From Home

 I have often wondered what does it mean to celebrate Holi today.
-In the era of climate change, is it responsible to burn wood when it contributes to greenhouse gases?
+In the era of climate change, is it responsible to burn wood?
 Do I really want plastic water balloons if they add to the menace of polluting our water?
 Is it okay to smear color on someone’s face in the age of #MeToo?
 Should we be asking consent as we throw colors on strangers and acquaintances?
 How can we give physical expression to our feelings of community and camaraderie when faced with the modern threats of germs and personal space?

 Holi is at its very essence a celebration of life in all its colours.
 It marks the end of winter and the beginning of spring; a time to let bygones be bygones.
 And in these fractious times, we can all do with some color in our life – a whole lot of color.
 Happy Holi everyone.